 Social enterprises trade in all markets, selling goods and services to individual consumers, local authorities, government and private businesses.
 Social enterprises exist to make a profit just like any private sector business.
 However, all profits or surpluses are always reinvested back into their social and environmental purposes.
 Social enterprises also have an "asset lock" on all their buildings, land and other assets.
-Without making a profit, social enterprises cannot meet their social and environmental objectives and they must be sustainable.
-The term "social enterprise" should not be confused with, for example, private sector businesses that operate in an ethical way, charities that do not trade or trade very little or public sector arms-length companies.
+Without making a profit, social enterprises can't meet their social and environmental mission; they must be sustainable.
+The term "social enterprise" shouldn't be confused with private businesses that operate in an ethical way, charities that don't do business (or trade very little) or public sector arms-length companies.
 To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland click here.

 What examples are there?

 Diverse examples you may have heard of include: The Big Issue, The Wise Group, Divine Chocolate, Cornerstone, Kibble Education and Care Centre, Edinburgh Bicycle Co-op, Glasgow Housing Association, Isle of Eigg Heritage Trust, Link Group Ltd, the Eden Project in Cornwall, Capital Credit Union, The Grameen Foundation, Mondragon Corporation in the Basque Country and the Homeless World Cup.

 Where can I see social enterprise in action?

 There's probably a social enterprise running a shop, art gallery, sports centre or cafe in your local area - take a look at the Directory of Social Enterprise here or contact us.
 Elected members, the media, public officials, private businesses and others can also contact us to arrange visits.
 Watch Social Enterprise Scotland TV here.